DIVE INTO THE DEEP HISTORY OF AN ICONIC WATCH

 - The strap is made of metal or rubber.

-Berner’s Illustrated Professional Dictionary of Horology is an excellent starting point as to what constitutes a dive watch.
-It defines a dive watch as "a watch designed to withstand immersion to a depth of at least 100 m and to satisfy requirements specified in ISO standard 6425."
+Berner’s Illustrated Professional Dictionary of Horology is an excellent starting point for what constitutes a dive watch.
+It defines a dive watch as “a watch designed to withstand immersion to a depth of at least 100 m and to satisfy requirements specified in ISO standard 6425.”

 The ISO standard stipulates that it “specifies requirements and test methods for divers’ watches.
 Saturation divers’ watches for use in deep diving are addressed in Annex 1 of the standard”.

 And therein lies a little problem: very few watches meet all the requirements of the ISO standard.

 However, the ISO standard is a good starting point, if only to raise factors you may not have considered.
 It can also allow you to decide whether you need to invest in a ISO-certified dive watch.

 - The time on the watch face must be visible at all times, with the minute’s hand distinguishable from the hour hand.

 - The watch must be equipped with a device that the diver can pre-select up to 60 minutes.

 - The time set on the pre-selected device must be visible.